emqx/emqx_mcp_bridge/README.md

 After loading tools from the MCP Server, the plugin transforms the tool list as follows:

 - It adds the tool type prefix to each tool name, resulting in the format "ToolType:ToolName".
 This avoids tool name conflicts across different MCP Servers and allows MCP-HTTP clients to filter tools by type.
-- If `get_target_clientid_from` is set to "tool_params", MCP bridge injects a parameter named "target-mqtt-client-id" into each tool.
+- If `get_target_clientid_from` is set to "tool_params", MCP bridge injects a parameter named `target-mqtt-client-id` into each tool.
 MCP-HTTP clients must provide this parameter when invoking the tool, and the plugin uses its value to send the tool invocation request to the specified MQTT MCP Server.
-- If `get_target_clientid_from` is set to "http_headers" or "jwt_claims", MCP-HTTP clients do not need to provide the "target-mqtt-client-id" parameter.
+- If `get_target_clientid_from` is set to "http_headers" or "jwt_claims", MCP-HTTP clients do not need to provide the `target-mqtt-client-id` parameter.
 Instead, the plugin obtains the target MQTT Client ID from the HTTP headers or JWT claims.
 This method is suitable only when there is a one-to-one mapping between MCP-HTTP clients and MQTT MCP Servers, i.e., each MCP-HTTP client accesses tools on a single MQTT MCP Server.

 ## Deployment